bixb922/crank-organ/doc-software/README.md

 * Make MicroPython itself smaller, disabling unnecessary modules, to get more space for ROMFS.
 * Make memory footprint smaller delaying the loading of modules for web pages until needed (new module pinoutweb.py).
 * Add show/hide control for setlist and lyrics on play page, good for very long setlists to avoid scrolling down.
-* Add "Repeats requested" to play page and move "tempo follows crank" up in the page.
-Replace "barrel mode" configuration option with "repeat requested" option on Performance page.
-Make touchpad increment "repeat requested" when crank is stopped.
+* Add "Repetitions requested" to play page and move "tempo follows crank" up in the page.
+Replace "barrel mode" configuration option with "Repetitions requested" option on Performance page.
+Make touchpad increment "repetitions requested" when crank is stopped.
 (I.E. "barrel mode" is now per tune, not global).
 * Drop pairing notes in compress_midi.py utility.
 The crank organ software already does this, it's redundant.

 ## Changes from June 1 to June 7, 2026